tuxdna/tuxdna.github.io/pages/machine-learning.md

 #### Euclidean distance

 Euclidean distance is geometric distance between two n-dimensional points.
-This is a distance metric, so to convert it into a similarity metric, it is difined as
+This is a distance metric, so to convert it into a similarity metric, it is defined as

     s = 1 / (1 + d )
 	where s = similarity